Dave-team/Knowledge-base/Project management.md

   - Investigate interesting things that are not part of the sprint.
 The analytics team purpose is to generate novel insights so allow time for unplanned investigations
   - EDA where the analysis objective changes as you explore the data.
 This might require changes to sprint item and there should be flexibility to allow for this
   - BUA work that needws to be done (e.g. month end reporting) as well as BAU support (e.g. fixing things, answering questions, training)

+## Porject planning framework
+- What is the goal?
+What will this impact?
+- Context
+- Criteria for success / what happens if the project fails?
+- Scope and constraints
+- What will it take? (people)
+-

 ## Project approach
 1. Define the problem
 2. Get the requirements (what do we need) in a requirements document.
 Split this between functional (what it should do) and non functional requirements (how it needs to be done).
 Requirements should be: